ismailAlAbdali/Texas_Counties_Oil_and_Gas_Production_DE/README.md

 ## Overview
 The primary goal of this project is to gain a some understanding of the **oil industry by analyzing data from the Railroad Commission of Texas**.
 Through this endeavor, we aim to achieve the following objectives:

-### Explore Oil Industry Insights
+### Explore Oil Industry Insights and Data Discovery
 - Delve into the data to uncover valuable insights into the production of oil and gas over the years, providing a detailed understanding of production trends within the region.
+This process required data discovery and reading data catalogs to get some comprehensive understanding of the data.

 ### Learn Data Engineering
 - This project serves as a learning opportunity to understand the intricacies of the data engineering process.
 By working on data collection, transformation, and visualization, we aim to acquire practical skills in data engineering.